SahilPatel8826/SahilPatel8826/README.md

 <h3>🚀 What I’m Working On</h3>

+-Building production-ready backend systems for early-stage startups

+-Turning ideas into working APIs and services using Golang & JavaScript

+-Designing simple, scalable architectures that ship fast (no over-engineering)

-Building and scaling SaaS & mobile-first products
+-Powering SaaS & mobile-first products with reliable backend logic

-Exploring AI-powered tools for founders and small teams

-Sharing developer insights and no-BS opinions on tech & career growth
+-Improving performance, cost-efficiency, and developer experience

 <h3>🛠 Tech Stack</h3>